Lehigh Valley, Pa.

 “I understand that the style of war is different now, but still I continue to train with the sword.
 The result of my training is not to fight and defeat the enemy.
 I’m training myself, my spirit, my ego.
 The rifle and cannon are only tools.
 People must use the tools.
 Human quality is most important.
 You are using a new weapon, but your blood is still Samurai.
 It is necessary to train and discover sincerity, loyalty and honor, to lose attachment to life and death.
 By training martial arts, you will discover your own strength of character and will, and will develop spiritual confidence.”

-Please click on the link and read a recent local Lehigh Valley newspaper article in the East Penn Press about Bob Hollinger and his life, and how he is using karate to help and benefit others in the Lehigh Valley.
+Please click on the link or image above to read local Lehigh Valley newspaper articles about Bob Hollinger and his life, and how he is using karate to help and benefit others in the Lehigh Valley, across America, and around the world